Recovery is funded by a mix of federal and state resources.

 - A temporary road was opened over some of the lava flows crossing Highway 137 in late 2018 to restore access to Isaac Hale Beach Park.

 There are three main documents being produced to guide recovery following the 2018 Kīlauea eruption: a Recovery Strategic Plan, Volcanic Risk Assessment, and an Economic Recovery Plan.
+Plans are produced with the help of community input, in addition to consultants who provide technical assistance.

 What do the plans do?